Numerical simulation of type II primordial black hole formation: Initial data setting

 To follow the time evolution of gravitational collapse from the initial profile of fluctuation, we use the numerical code COSMOS-S \cite{PhysRevLett.111.161102, PhysRevD.89.104032, PhysRevD.105.103538} based on a 3+1 dimensional code of fourth order Runge--Kutta method with BSSN formalism \cite{shibata1995evolution, PhysRevD.59.024007}.
 This code is specialized for spherically symmetric systems using the CARTOON method \cite{doi:10.1142/S0218271801000834}.
 We consider the time evolution of the initial fluctuation given by the functional form of $\zeta$ \eqref{eq:Gprofile} with the equation of state parameter $w=1/3$, namely, radiation fluid.
 Here, the asymptotically spatially flat FLRW boundary condition is implemented as in Ref.~\cite{PhysRevD.60.084002}.
 However, we could not avoid violating the constraint at the outer boundary, which propagates into the bulk region.
-Therefore, in the following analyses, we terminate the time evolution before the violation reaches the central region relevant for the analyses of PBH formation.
+Therefore, we terminate the time evolution before the violation reaches the central region relevant to the PBH formation in the simulation.

 We also find the constraint violation near the center for cases where an apparent horizon forms.
 Nevertheless, since we find both independent future-directed null directions inward, the constraint violation does not propagate outward.
-In practice, we excise several grids inside the apparent horizon to avoid a numerical calculation crash if needed.
+In practice, we excise several grids inside the apparent horizon to avoid the numerical calculation from crashing if needed.

 We take the coordinate size $L$ of the numerical region ($0\leq z\leq L$ or equivalently $0\leq r\leq L$) as the unit length scale and set the initial value of the scale factor to unity.
 We fix the ratio between the initial Hubble background length $H_{\rm b}^{-1}$ and the typical scale $k^{-1}$ of the initial fluctuation as $k^{-1} = 10 H_\text{b}^{-1}$ that ensures the long-wavelength approximation.
 To avoid propagating the constraint violation, we need to take a larger region than the initial Hubble length for a longer duration of the time evolution.
 In the following, we take $H_\text{b}^{-1} = 0.01L$ or $H_\text{b}^{-1} = 0.005L$ depending on the duration of the required time evolution.
 The horizon entry time $t_H$ is defined as $k^{-1} = (a H_\text{b})^{-1}|_{t=t_H}$ throughout this paper.